 After the cleaning cartridge has been inserted, the remainder of the cleaning process is automatic.
-The 20/40GB 4MM Internal Tape Drive:
+The tape drive:

-- Loads the cleaning cartridge into the tape drive - 2.
-Cleans the drive by moving the cleaning tape forward for approximately 30 seconds - 3.
-Unloads the cleaning cartridge when the cleaning operation is complete - 4.
+- 1. Loads the cleaning cartridge into the tape drive. - 2.
+Cleans the drive by moving the cleaning tape forward for approximately 30 seconds. - 3.
+Unloads the cleaning cartridge when the cleaning operation is complete. - 4.
 Indicates a successful cleaning operation by turning off the Fault status light (if the Fault light was on prior to the cleaning process.
 Otherwise, the Fault light remains solid to indicate that the cleaning cartridge is no longer usable.
-Obtain a new cleaning cartridge and repeat the process.)

-Note: If the cleaning operation completes but the Fault light remains on, repeat the cleaning procedure with a new cleaning cartridge.
-If the light still remain on, contact your authorized service representative.
+Obtain a new cleaning cartridge and repeat the process.) - Note: If the cleaning operation completes but the Fault light remains on, repeat the cleaning procedure with a new cleaning cartridge.
+If the light still remains on, contact your authorized service representative.

-To determine how many times a cleaning cartridge may be used, check the information printed on the cartridge.
-If you attempt to use a depleted cleaning cartridge, the 20/40GB 4MM Internal Tape Drive automatically detects the error and ejects the cartridge.
+To determine how many times a cleaning cartridge can be used, check the information printed on the cartridge.
+If you attempt to use a depleted cleaning cartridge, the tape drive automatically detects the error and ejects the cartridge.
 If the Fault status light was on prior to the cleaning process, it stays on; if the Fault light was off, the depleted cartridge causes the light to come on.